Xunnamius/project-utils/packages/plugin-lint/README.md

 analysis of JavaScript/TypeScript source, and [Remark][3] and [mdast][17] for
 analysis of Markdown source.
-Further checks are performed to ensure the project is optimally structured and conforms to best practices, including detecting when running in a monorepo root vs a monorepo package vs a polyrepo.
+Further checks are performed to ensure the project is optimally structured and conforms to best practices, including detecting when running in a monorepo root vs a polyrepo root vs a sub-root.

 Specifically, in addition to type checking and static analysis with tsc and ESLint, the following checks are performed: